ulisesaviles/stimb/README.md

-# stimb
+# NextJS sample
-Stimb's Website made with NextJS
+Followed NextJS tutorial and leaved it here to have the file as resources.